Student Groups & Clubs

 Faculty Sponsor: Maggie Ervin-Doyle

-Mission: To focus on creating meaningful, respectful conversation among members of the John Burroughs community on the topics of diversity and inclusion.
-Stubborn Ounces is submission-based and includes all types of artistic expression.
+Mission: To create a publication in the 'zine" style, focusing on creating meaningful and respectful conversation among members of the JBS community on the topics of diversity and inclusion.
+It is a publication that is submission-based and includes all types of artistic expression.

 Faculty Sponsors: Jill Donovan & Shannon Koropchak